otrv4/otrv4/otrv4.md

 ## Client Profile

-OTRv4 introduces client profiles.
+OTRv4 introduces Client Profiles.
 The Client Profile contains a Client Profile's Identifier, the Client Profile owner's instance tag, the Ed448 long-term public key, information about supported versions, a profile expiration date, a signature of all these, and an optional transitional signature.